brightcoast/DevOpsFor/DevOps4NonDevs/presentation.md

 ---

-# What goes wrong?
+# What could go wrong?
 ### Ineffective Communications

-Communication is via Word documents - the dreaded .red[_Release Guide_]
+Communication is via Word documents - the dreaded .em[_Release Guide_]

 * Premise: To deploy this app, do this...and this...and this...then this...
-* Assumption: The writer knows the reader's world...impossible
+* Assumption: The writer knows the reader's world...impossible (remember Ginger?)
+    * Initial state is known and consistent
+* Assumption: Steps are read, understood, and followed

 --